Bag Film Breakup of Droplets in Uniform Airflows: Conclusions

 \section{Conclusions}

 We have presented in this study the results of both axisymmetric and three-dimensional numerical simulations of droplet aerobreakup.
-For the axisymmetric simulations, our results were validated by a good agreement with the constant spanwise growth rate of drops predicted by \cite{Jackiw2021}, and we were able to explain deviation from this model by the interaction between the drop surface and the wake vortices.
+For the axisymmetric simulations, our results were validated by a good agreement with the experimental results of \cite{Jackiw2021}, and we were able to explain deviation from their theoretical model \eqref{for:jackiw-r-dot} based on the interaction between the drop surface and the wake vortices.
 We were also able to look into the thinning of bag films before the onset of bag breakup, and found that at small $Oh$ values capillary effects will cause the thinning rate to exceed that predicted by \cite{Villermaux2009}.

 For the three-dimensional aerobreakup simulations, we utilised the MD algorithm \citep{chirco2021manifold} for artificial perforation of thin films, which enabled us to minimise pollution of fragment statistics by spurious numerical breakup, and establish grid convergence of fragment statistics for aerobreakup studies for the first time.
-Afterwards, we analysed the output fragment statistics, and were able to reconstruct the breakup lineage and evolution of individual fragment properties using the postprocessing toolbox proposed in \cite{chan2021identifying}.
-It is found that smaller fragments with their diameters satisfying $d \leq 8\Delta_{\rm sig}$ are produced from non-local liquid ligament breakup and tend to undergo decaying surface oscillations dominated by the second Rayleigh mode, with their ejection velocity set by the colliding liquid rims receding at the Taylor-Culick velocity; while larger fragments satisfying $8\Delta_{\rm sig} \leq d \leq 10^{-1}R_0$ are formed from breakup of `nodes' bordering two or more holes, and undergo secondary local breakup events due to large-amplitude nonlinear oscillations.
+Afterwards, we analysed the output fragment statistics, and were able to reconstruct the breakup lineage and evolution of individual fragment properties using the postprocessing toolbox proposed by \cite{chan2021identifying}.
+It is found that smaller fragments with their diameters satisfying $d \leq 8\Delta_{\rm sig}$ are most likely satellite drops produced from ligament breakup and tend to undergo decaying surface oscillations dominated by the second Rayleigh mode, with their ejection velocity set by the colliding liquid rims receding at the Taylor-Culick velocity; while larger fragments satisfying $8\Delta_{\rm sig} \leq d \leq 0.05d_0$ are most likely primary drops produced from ligament breakup or detached liquid `nodes' bordering three or more holes, and tend to experience secondary local breakup events due to large-amplitude nonlinear oscillations.
 Destabilisation of receding rims is also found in some individual realisations, although they do not contribute significantly to fragment production under current simulation configurations.

-We find in particular that numerical convergence of bag-breakup problems feature subtle numerical convergence properties:
+We find in particular that the bag-breakup problems feature subtle numerical convergence properties:

 1. Without the MD algorithm, numerical convergence cannot be achieved for thin film fragmentation owing to the VOF-breakup phenomenon.

 2. With the MD algorithm, the production of fragments through thin film fragmentation shows grid convergence for droplet children with diameter $d > 8\Delta_{\rm sig}$.